Where do I start?

 Villa weddings are becoming more popular with couples who want to incorporate their stay and wedding all at the one location with their close friends and family without having to share their location with other guests.
 Another option is picking a small boutique hotel that only has a few rooms.
 Villa weddings do normally have extra fees such as local community fees, electricity and event fees in place by management.

-A few of our favorites include – The Ungusan, The Edge, Jeeva Saba, Pantai Cliff Estate, Pantai Lima Estate, Villa Lattitude, Seseh Beach Villas, Bali Beach glamping and more!
+A few of our favorites include – The Ungusan, The Edge, Jeeva Saba, Pandawa Cliff Estate, Pantai Lima Estate, Villa Latitude, Seseh Beach Villas, Surga Villa, Six Senses, Khayangan Estate, Bloomfield Bali, Bali Beach Glamping and more!

 Church or Temple

-For those couples wanting a more traditional wedding there is the local Catholic Church in Kerobakan, Protestant Church in Nusa Dua or the Hindu Temple in Kuta.
-Please enquire for more details.
+For those couples wanting a more traditional wedding there is the local Catholic Church in Kerobokan, Protestant Church in Nusa Dua or the Hindu Temple in Kuta.
+Please enquire for more details and requirements.

 Q – Why do I need a wedding planner?